Qualification Round 2024/2025

 When it’s the opponents turn, your program gets the pour the opponent made in the same format.

-A program should print a pour with l=0l=0 if it can’t or does not want to pour.
+A program should print a pour with l=0l=0 and strictly positive dd if it can’t or does not want to pour.
 However, this still counts as one of its PP turns.

 Limits